Veterinary Medicine @ LaStatale

-The Master's Degree course in Veterinary Medicine, under the DIMEVET Department in the Faculty of Veterinary Medicine, has EAEVE certification, which is managed by the European Association of Establishments for Veterinary Education together with the Federation of Veterinarians of Europe (FVE).
+The Master's Degree course in Veterinary Medicine (DIMEVET Department) has EAEVE certification - European Association of Establishments for Veterinary Education together with the Federation of Veterinarians of Europe (FVE).

 An educational structure where students enrolled in different degree programmes can acquire knowledge and techniques on the husbandry of the principal animal species of zootechnical interest: dairy and beef cattle, pigs, sheep and goats, poultry, fish and bees.